sma/darti/article.md

         ...
 ```

 Hopefully, the method name is always a `SimpleIdentifier`.
-Then, I'll try to call that method with the evaluates arguments using the `mirrors` package.
+Then, I'll try to call that method with the evaluated arguments using the `mirrors` package.
 Very convenient.
 Without that package, you'd have to recreate the whole class hierarchy, as Dart has no way to determine a supertype of a runtime type which would be needed to traverse a type hierarchy to find the correct method implementation.